CU-DBMI/demo-python-memory-reference-accounting/README.md

 _Memory heaps help organize available memory on a computer for specific procedures.
 Heaps may have one or many memory pools._

-Computer memory may be organized in hierarchical layers to help share resources among many software procedures.
+Computer memory blocks may be organized in hierarchical layers to manage memory efficiently or towards a specific purpose.
 One top-level organization model for computer memory is through the use of ___heaps___ which help describe chunks of the total memory available on a computer for specific processes.
 These heaps may be ___private___ (only available to a specific software process) or ___shared___ (available to one or many software processes).
-Heaps are sometimes further segmented into ___pools___ which are areas of the heap which can be used for specific purposes (for example, when multiple memory allocators are used).
+Heaps are sometimes further segmented into ___pools___ which are areas of the heap which can be used for specific purposes.

 ### Memory Allocator